erikvw/django-crypto-fields/README.md

 # crypto_fields
-model field-level encryption used in our Edc project (Django)
+model field-level encryption used in our Edc projects (Django)

 The develop branch is where we are rewriting using pyCrypto.